Irans Rouhani Slams irrational US Nuclear Deal Withdrawal - UrduPoint

 Japan was formerly a major buyer of Iranian crude but stopped purchases to comply with the US sanctions.

-Abe is expected to explain to Rouhani Tokyo's plans to send two Japanese warships to the Gulf of Oman to protect shipping there.
+Abe explained to Rouhani Tokyo's plans to send Japanese warships to the Gulf of Oman to protect shipping there, while calling on Tehran to take "responsibility" for securing sea lanes in the region.

-"This kind of policy is aimed at securing Japanese vessels' safety," said government spokesman Yoshihide Suga, adding that 90 percent of Japan's crude oil imports come from the region.
+"This kind of policy is aimed at securing Japanese vessels' safety," government spokesman Yoshihide Suga said earlier in the day, adding that 90 percent of Japan's crude oil imports come from the region.